The Journal

 Wedding family photos list

 Family portraits on your wedding day are a big deal.
 You’ve invited the people who are most special to you to share in your joy on this incredible day, and capturing photos of your loved ones is important.
-We don’t typically accept “shot lists” for the key details of most wedding celebrations (first kiss, bridal bouquet, cake cutting), but we ALWAYS want a list of the family members you would like included in the time dedicated to family portraits (typically right after the ceremony).
-That’s why we like to provide a sample wedding family shot list for our clients!
+We don’t typically accept “shot lists” for the key details of most wedding celebrations (first kiss, bridal bouquet, cake cutting), but we ALWAYS want a list of the family members you would like included in the time dedicated to family portraits (typically right after the ceremony, or BEFORE the ceremony if you’re doing a first look!).
+That’s why we like to provide a sample wedding family shot list for our clients.

 We’ll say it again: family portraits on your wedding day are a big deal.
 But they don’t have to be stressful.